turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 **Summary**

-Initialize the particle manager, this must be called before any particle systems are created using the manager.
+Initialize the particle manager, this must be called before any particle systems are created using the particleManager.

 **Syntax** ::

-    manager.initialize(scene, passIndex);
+    particleManager.initialize(scene, passIndex);

 ``scene``
     The :ref:`Scene <scene>` object the manager will work with.

 ``passIndex``
     The passIndex for `transparent` renderables defined by the renderer in use.

+    For example, if using the :ref:`DefaultRendering <defaultrendering>` object, this should be set to `renderer.passIndex.transparent`.
+The pass index is used to define the ordering of draw calls so that particle systems (as a generally transparent medium) will be rendererd after normal geometry, and will be z-sorted along with other transparent geometry in the :ref:`Scene <scene>`.

 .. index::
     pair: ParticleManager; registerParticleAnimation